ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

    fault/alarms reporting, facilitate troubleshooting, and assure network service performance and availability.

-Incident management:
+Incident Management:
 :  Lifecycle management of network incidents, including network incident identification, reporting, acknowledgement, diagnosis, and resolution.
-   Different from the traditional fault management, it takes various different data sources including alarms, metrics, and other anomaly information and aggregates them into one or a few network incidents irrespective of layer through data correlation analysis and the service impact assessment.
+   Different from the traditional fault management, it takes various different data sources including alarms, metrics, and other anomaly information and aggregates them into one or a few network incidents irrespective of layer through data correlation analysis and the Service Impact Assessment.
 One fault on the network device can cause multiple network incidents, e.g., multiple service offerings that are dependent on that device and take different route will go down, e.g., suffer increased latency as redundant routes become more congested.
 A network incident